-- (A) Within three (3) months of the adoption of this Act, the City Council shall appoint a Community Advisory Committee on Surveillance to provide the City Council with broad principles to help guide decisions about if and how surveillance technologies should be used by the City and its municipal agencies. - (1) The membership of the Community Advisory Committee on Surveillance should reflect the diversity of the City's residents, and special efforts should be made to ensure communities that have historically been disproportionately subjected to government surveillance are wellrepresented. - (2) The Community Advisory Committee on Surveillance shall have a Chair and Vice Chair, who shall be elected annually by the members of the Committee.
+- (A) Within three (3) months of the adoption of this Act, the City Council shall appoint a Community Advisory Committee on Surveillance to provide the City Council with broad principles to help guide decisions about if and how surveillance technologies should be used by the City and its municipal agencies. - (1) The membership of the Community Advisory Committee on Surveillance should reflect the diversity of the City's residents, and special efforts should be made to ensure communities that have historically been disproportionately subjected to government surveillance are wellrepresented.

-- (B) Every year, by no later than September 15, the Community Advisory Committee on Surveillance shall produce and submit to the City Council a Surveillance Technology Community Equity Impact Assessment and Policy Guidance, which shall address, at a minimum, the following: - (1) What communities and groups in the City, if any, are disproportionately impacted by the use of surveillance technologies, what disparities were perceived and/or experienced, and what were the resulting adverse impacts on the community's or group's civil rights and/or civil liberties; - (2) With respect to each perceived or experienced disparity identified in response to Section 8(B)(1), what remedial adjustments to laws and policies, including but not limited to prior approvals granted pursuant to Section 1(A), should be made so as to achieve a more just and equitable outcome in the future. - (3) With respect to each remedial adjustment identified in response to Section 8(B)(2), what additional funding, implementation strategies, and/or accountability mechanisms would be needed to effectuate the adjustment; and - (4) In light of the collective responses to Section 8(B)(1)-(3), what new approaches and considerations should the City Council bring to future reviews of applications submitted pursuant to Section 1(A).
+- (2) The Community Advisory Committee on Surveillance shall have a Chair and Vice Chair, who shall be elected annually by the members of the Committee. - (B) Every year, by no later than September 15, the Community Advisory Committee on Surveillance shall produce and submit to the City Council a Surveillance Technology Community Equity Impact Assessment and Policy Guidance, which shall address, at a minimum, the following: - (1) What communities and groups in the City, if any, are disproportionately impacted by the use of surveillance technologies, what disparities were perceived and/or experienced, and what were the resulting adverse impacts on the community's or group's civil rights and/or civil liberties; - (2) With respect to each perceived or experienced disparity identified in response to Section 8(B)(1), what remedial adjustments to laws and policies, including but not limited to prior approvals granted pursuant to Section 1(A), should be made so as to achieve a more just and equitable outcome in the future. - (3) With respect to each remedial adjustment identified in response to Section 8(B)(2), what additional funding, implementation strategies, and/or accountability mechanisms would be needed to effectuate the adjustment; and - (4) In light of the collective responses to Section 8(B)(1)-(3), what new approaches and considerations should the City Council bring to future reviews of applications submitted pursuant to Section 1(A).

 Section 9.
-Remedies; Penalties; Whistleblower Protections.
+Remedies; Penalties; Whistleblower Protections; Exclusionary Rule; Deletion/Destruction Requirement

-- (A) Any violation of this Act, including but not limited to funding, acquiring, or utilizing surveillance technology that has not been approved pursuant to this Act or utilizing surveillance technology in a manner or for a purpose that has not been approved pursuant to this Act, constitutes an injury and any person may institute proceedings for injunctive relief, declaratory relief, writ of mandate, or evidence suppression in any court of competent jurisdiction to enforce this Act. - (B) A court shall award costs and reasonable attorneys' fees to the plaintiff who is the prevailing party in an action brought to enforce this Act. - (C) Municipal employees or agents, except in response to a declared municipal, state, or federal state of emergency, shall not use any surveillance technology except in a manner consistent with policies approved pursuant to the terms of this Act, and may in no circumstances utilize surveillance technology in a manner which is discriminatory, viewpoint-based, or violates the City Charter, State Constitution, or United States Constitution.
-Any municipal employee who violates the provisions of this Act, or any implementing rule or regulation, may be subject to disciplinary proceedings and punishment.
-For municipal employees who are represented under the terms of a collective bargaining agreement, this Act prevails except where it conflicts with the collective bargaining agreement, any memorandum of agreement or understanding signed pursuant to the collective bargaining agreement, or any recognized and established practice relative to the members of the bargaining unit. - (D) Any person who knowingly violates this Act shall be deemed guilty of a misdemeanor and may be punished by a fine not exceeding \$2,500 per violation, imprisonment of not more than six months, or both.
+- (A) Any violation of this Act, including but not limited to funding, acquiring, or utilizing surveillance technology that has not been approved pursuant to this Act or utilizing surveillance technology in a manner or for a purpose that has not been approved pursuant to this Act, constitutes an injury and any person may institute proceedings for injunctive relief, declaratory relief, writ of mandate, or evidence suppression in any court of competent jurisdiction to enforce this Act. - (B) A court shall award costs and reasonable attorneys' fees to the plaintiff who is the prevailing party in an action brought to enforce this Act. - (C) Municipal employees or agents, except in response to a declared municipal, state, or federal state of emergency, shall not use any surveillance technology except in a manner consistent with policies approved pursuant to the terms of this Act, and may in no circumstances utilize surveillance technology in a manner which is discriminatory, viewpoint-based, or violates the City Charter, State Constitution, or United States Constitution. - (D) Any person who knowingly violates this Act shall be deemed guilty of a misdemeanor and may be punished by a fine not exceeding \$2,500 per violation. - (1) For purposes of this subsection, a "violation" shall constitute each and every individual acquisition, deployment, and use of a surveillance technology or the data therefrom in violation of this Act.

-Comment [A4]: NOTE TO LOCALITIES: Insert proper name if "City Charter" is not the name used by your city.
+Comment [A5]: NOTE TO LOCALITIES: Insert proper name if "City Charter" is not the name used by your city.